ZachGoldberg/zachsLapRender/README.md

 TODO:
- - Calculate lap complete % by distance travelled, then show in line mariokart style
- - Threaded renderer -- one thread writing frames to the buffer and a threadpool of N threads rendering overlay

- - Two laps side by side!
  - Couple of seconds before and after video
  - Show filename and lap number in screen
  - Show all laptimes in curses view and allow selection of which ones to actually render